-The ongoing residual impacts of the COVID19 pandemic, concerns about inflation & the economy and the housing market impacted progress towards the affordable housing goals, primarily the Housing Rehabilitation Loan Program.
-People were hesitant to take on any perceived new debt given talks about inflation and concerns about the economy (which impacts low and moderate income persons/households at a much more significant level).
-While staff started to see interest in the program again in late 2020 that never continued to grow into PY2021 and, subsequently in PY2022, as City staff had anticipated (and hoped!).
-Contractor availability and the cost of materials, along with the ability to get materials, impacted outcomes.
-Staff is anticipating seeing slow progress in PY2023 as well as a result of similar challenges.
+The ongoing residual impacts of the COVID19 pandemic regarding contractor availability and cost/availbility of materials impacted progress towards the affordable housing goals, primarily the Housing Rehabilitation Loan Program.
+Staff started to see interest increased interest in the program, but many homeowners took a little longer to complete the application and opt to move forward when the saw they cost proposals, contemplating adding debt to behind any existing mortgages.
+Contractor availability and the cost of materials, along with the ability to get materials, continued to impact outcomes.
+Staff is anticipating seeing slow but steady progress in PY2024 as well as a result of similar challenges.